7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 1.md

 ```
 ------
 Okay, to settly my unease with my solution, I did some searching around.
 First of all, I overlooked the `whereis()` function listed on p.
-195 alongside the register functions, so here is my code refactored to use `whereis()`:
+195 (alongside the register functions), so here is my code refactored to use `whereis()`:
 ```erlang
 start(Atom, Fun) ->
     case whereis(Atom) of  %whereis() is listed on p.
 195 along with register().